Tree-Structured Parzen Estimator: Understanding Its Algorithm Components and Their Roles for Better Empirical Performance: Algorithm Details of Tree-Structured Parzen Estimator

 \subsubsection{Kernel for Categorical Parameters}

-For categorical parameters, we consistently use the following Aitchison-Aitken kernel~\shortcite{aitchison1976multivariate}:
+The Aitchison-Aitken kernel~\shortcite{aitchison1976multivariate} is used for categorical parameters:

 where $C$ is the number of choices in the categorical parameter and $b \in [0, 1)$ is the \emph{bandwidth} for this kernel.
-Note that Optuna v3.1.0 uses a heuristic shown in Appendix~\ref{appx:algorithm-detail:section:bandwidth-selection} to compute the bandwidth $b$ and we refer to this heuristic as \texttt{optuna} in the ablation study.
-The bandwidth in this kernel also controls the degree of exploration and a large bandwidth leads to more exploration.
+Optuna v4.0.0 uses a heuristic for bandwidth computation shown in Appendix~\ref{appx:algorithm-detail:section:bandwidth-selection}, which we refer to \texttt{optuna} in the ablation study.
+The bandwidth in this kernel also controls the degree of exploration and a large bandwidth is explorative.